MaRS Discovery District: Facilities

-It is located on the corner of College Street and University Avenue in the city of Toronto’s Discovery District, adjacent to the University of Toronto and its affiliated research hospitals at the University Health Network.
+It is located on the corner of College Street and University Avenue in the city of Toronto's Discovery District, adjacent to the St. George campus of the University of Toronto and its affiliated research hospitals at the University Health Network.

 The MaRS development consists of two phases.

 Phase 1

 MaRS Discovery District Phase 1 was designed by Adamson Associates Architects and includes: